 Ready to stop managing time off in spreadsheets?
 HR Cloud's Time Off module automates accruals, approvals, and compliance tracking across every state where you operate.
 Book Your Free Demo

-The Bureau of Labor Statistics shows that private-sector employees start with an average of 11 vacation days after one year, rising to 15 after five years and 20 after two decades.
-Organizations offering consolidated PTO (combining vacation and sick leave) average about 14 days after one year.
+According to the Bureau of Labor Statistics, private-sector employees with one year of service average 11 vacation days per year.
+That rises to 15 days after five years and around 20 days after two decades.
+Organizations offering consolidated PTO — combining vacation and sick leave — typically provide about 14 days after one year.
+SHRM data shows employees on unlimited PTO plans actually take roughly 16 days per year, only slightly more than those on traditional plans.